Me2 (Red Dwarf)

 "Me^{2}" (pronounced "me, squared") is the sixth and final episode from series one of the science fiction sitcom Red Dwarf, which was first broadcast on BBC2 on 21 March 1988.
 Written by Rob Grant and Doug Naylor, and directed by Ed Bye.
 The script was written as a late addition to the series following an electricians' strike at the BBC.
 The episode follows on from the cliffhanger set by "Confidence and Paranoia"—there are now two Rimmers on board Red Dwarf.

 The episode was remastered, along with the rest of the first three series, in 1998, to bring it up to a standard suitable for international broadcast.

 Plot

-Arnold Rimmer (Chris Barrie) is delighted to have a double of himself after Dave Lister (Craig Charles) activated his hologram disc, believing it would allow him to see his old girlfriend.
+Arnold Rimmer (Chris Barrie) is delighted to have a double of himself after Dave Lister (Craig Charles) activated his hologram disc, believing it would allow him to see his love interest, Kristine Kochanski.
 The pair promptly move out and begin spending time with each other, the Rimmers both moving into new sleeping quarters and encouraging each other through their routines of study, exercise, sleep.
 Lister decides to make the most of it by enjoying his own sleeping quarters to himself and viewing a video left by Rimmer, detailing his death.
 Choosing to skip his lengthy monologue, he views the moment when Rimmer was being chastised by Captain Hollister (Mac McDonald) for his repair of the drive plate before the crew's death in the radiation surge.
 Lister soon becomes confused over Rimmer's dying words, "Gazpacho soup!", and decides to find out why he said them.

 The Rimmers soon find themselves competing against each other, causing their tempers to fray and an argument to break out between the two.
 Lister learns that each has determined that the other must go.
 Deciding which one should go, Lister randomly chooses the original Rimmer.
 As Rimmer arrives in full uniform, including his medals for his long years of service on Red Dwarf, to prepare for erasure, Lister asks him about his final words before his death.
 Rimmer, after becoming (simulatedly) drunk, soon explains he was once invited to the Captain's Table for dinner, and was served Gazpacho soup for starters.
 Because he did not realise that it was meant to be served cold, Rimmer was humiliated by everyone when he ordered the chef take it away and bring it back hot, and thus was never invited to the Table again.
 Rimmer remarks that it was the worst moment in his life and prepares for his erasure, only for Lister to explain that he opted to erase the double just to hear his explanation.
 Rimmer, annoyed at being tricked, demands him to tell no one, to which Lister agrees before teasing him.